flutter/website/src/content/cookbook/architecture/offline-first.md

 }
 ```

-The view model needs to subscribe
+The view model must subscribe
-to this `Stream` and wait until it has been completed.
+to this `Stream` and wait until it has completed.
 For that, call `asFuture()` with the `Subscription` object and await the result.

 For each obtained value,